 Now you know which VPNs to choose from if all you want to do is play a game online.
 But if you want to host one?
 That requires a couple more criteria to consider:

-- Static IP addresses, also sometimes referred to as dedicated IPs, though the two differ slightly.
+- Static IP addresses also sometimes referred to as dedicated IPs, though the two differ slightly.
 A static IP address will allow you to run a reliable game server that won’t change IPs all the time.
 They can also allow friends to connect to your host computer via LAN apps like Hamachi and Evolve without constantly updating your IP address.

 - AirVPN: Each Air VPN server has one static exit-IP address with which clients connected to that server are “visible” on the internet.
 No specific setup is necessary.
 Users may forward up to 20 ports simultaneously from the client area dashboard on AirVPN’s website.
 Private dedicated IPs are available and can be requested by contacting AirVPN.

-- TorGuard: You can add dedicated server IPs to a list in the TorGuard app in the settings menu, under the Servers tab.
+- TorGuard: You can add dedicated server IPs to a list in the TorGuard app in the settings menu under the Servers tab.
 It will then appear at the top of the server selection list on the main client.
 To set up port forwarding, you’ll need to request it on the TorGuard website.
 Processing is usually instant.
 Go to My Services > View Details >> Management Actions >> Port Management.

 VPNs that gamers should avoid

 We like BolehVPN on the whole, but not for gaming.
-We’re only singling it out here because we’ve seen multiple other sites claiming that BolehVPN offers gaming optimized servers and game hosting services.
+We’re only singling it out here because we’ve seen multiple other sites claiming that BolehVPN offers gaming-optimized servers and game-hosting services.
 In fact, it never offered gaming-optimized servers and has since quit selling game hosting services.
 With only 14 countries to choose from, it’s just not great for gaming.